gacicero/2024-mini/Documentation/Readme.md

 - **get_user_data(id_token: str)**: Fetches and displays the stored game data (average, minimum, and maximum response times, and score) for the logged-in user from the API.
 - **print_ascii_box()**: Prints a simple ASCII box on the console to indicate that the game is running.
 - **main()**: Main program loop that handles Wi-Fi connection, user authentication, and running the game.
 After connecting to Wi-Fi, the user is prompted to log in or register.
 Once authenticated, they can choose to view stored data, play the game, or log out.
+- This project also integrates GitHub Actions, so that whenever we make changes to the structure of the API, we can simply push the file (assignment/app.py) to this repository, and a Docker image will be built, pushed to Google Artifact Registry (GAR), and executed, so that the API will be continuously running with fresh changes.
+In this way, we have implemented a simple (no testing environment) CI/CD pipeline for our API.

 ## Getting Started